Articles in this section

 The following actions will be then automatically triggered:

-1. The User data collected during the video identification session is sent to the Certification Authority, in association with the qualified certificate request.
+1. The User data collected during the video identification session are sent to the Certification Authority, in association with the qualified certificate request.

 2. The identification-evidence collected during the session is encrypted and archived for 20 years by the Certification Authority.

-3. The Qualified Certificate device requested by the User is issued, the associated PIN is communicated to the User via email.
+3. The Qualified Certificate device requested by the User is issued, and the associated PIN is provided to the User via email.

 User registration